Application Forms, Deadlines and Fees

 Some of the applications above require a sign to be posted on the site, according to Section 9.3.4A of the UDC (look for the items with an "SP" indicated under the column entitled "Sign Posted").
 Section 9.3.4C of the UDC explains the sign posting requirements, which also requires the applicant to fill out and sign an affidavit and take a photograph of the sign on the site.
 Download templates of the sign in a PowerPoint document.

 A few of the applications below (some rezonings and all new planned developments, special use permits and major subdivisions) require a neighborhood meeting prior to the Land Use Control Board.
 Access instructions on the neighborhood meeting.
+(Click here for information on how to conduct telephonic or electronic meetings during the COVID 19 pandemic).
 The annual calendar of Land Use Controls deadlines that is available below on this page includes the monthly deadline by which applicants must submit their neighborhood meeting notices to OPD for mailing.
 The UDC requires that all neighborhood associations within 1500 feet of a subject site must receive notice of the neighborhood meeting.
 To achieve this, it is suggested that notification be given to all associations within the planning district of the subject site.
 In addition, OPD staff will send monthly notification of all applications filed with the office to neighborhood associations registered with the Office of Community Affairs and Nextdoor (see "Pending Applications" section above).

 Deadlines and Fees